Skip to main content

 Actor Types

 The Intrace Corpus classifies actors into distinct types to enable precise filtering and analysis.
-Each actor in the system has an actor_type field that indicates their classification.
+Actor types are used as query parameters to filter results when listing actors.

 Overview